rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And when his parents saw him, they were astonished.
 And his mother said to him, Son, why have you treated us so?
 Behold, your father and I have been searching for you in great distress. ^0248

 And he said to them, Why were you looking for me?
-Did you not know that I must be in my Father’s house? ^0249
+Did you not know that I must be in my Father's house? ^0249

 And they did not understand the saying that he spoke to them. ^0250